MileHacker Logo

 Emergency Information

-Always carry digital copies of your passport, visa (where appropriate), and trip coverage on your phone or within the cloud.
-Store physical copies separately from the originals for added security.
+Always carry digital copies of your passport, visa (if applicable), and trip coverage on your phone or in the cloud.
+Store physical copies in a different place than the originals for added security.

 Lost/Stolen Passport: Report immediately to local police.
-Communicate with your country's's embassy or consulate for a replacement.
+Contact your country's embassy or consulate for a replacement.

 Budgeting & Costs Summary